 Volunteering

-Students completing the Duke of Edinburgh Award are required to undertake volunteering as part of the programme.
+Students completing the Duke of Edinburgh Award at Bronze, Silver and Gold level are required to undertake volunteering as part of the programme.

-Each year over 150 pupils will be volunteer their time in the local community across a wide variety of groups.
+Each year between 150 and 200 pupils will be volunteering their time in the local community across a wide variety of groups as part of the Duke of Edinburgh Award programme.
 Examples are:

 Helping charities – such as Mercy in Action, Dorothy House, Julian House, Mencap, Faith Communites, Widcombe Baptist church, Bathford village shop, Corston community orchard, helping set up a library at Englishcombe Village, Age UK, Hugs charity, National Trust, Black Families Education support group, Off the Record

-Helping the Elderly – helping elderly neighbours with gardening and other chores
+Helping the Elderly – helping elderly neighbours with gardening, dog walking and other chores, bingo at a local football club

 Environment – More Trees, planting trees.
-Bath City Farm, Bee Keeping, Primrose Woods maintenance, Lyncombe Fields group, Litter picking in the local area, surfers against sewage, conservation area at Newbridge primary school.
+Bath City Farm, Bee Keeping, Primrose Woods maintenance, Lyncombe Fields group, Litter picking in the local area, surfers against sewage, conservation area at Newbridge primary school ,maintaining wildlife habitats

-Sport and leadership – helping to coach younger years in local junior schools, numerous local sports clubs, Park Run, All cycle Bath&West
+Sport and leadership – helping to coach younger years in local junior schools, numerous local sports clubs, at Beechen Cliff School, local youth clubs, Park Run, All cycle Bath&West

 Scouts and CCF -helping to run activities for younger year groups